oscarwelton/oscposc/README.md

 I'm a beginner web-developer learning Ruby and JS.
 I'm passionate about building dynamic and responsive web applications that solve real-world problems.

 I'm currently focusing on mastering the fundamentals of web development such as HTML, CSS, JavaScript and Ruby.
-I'm also exploring popular web frameworks such as Ruby on Rails to build more complex and scalable applications.
+I'm also exploring the popular web framework Ruby on Rails to build more complex and scalable applications.

 I'm constantly seeking to learn and grow as a developer.